nathanfx330/Instant-video-Contact-Sheet/README.md

     - Enter the interval in seconds between each thumbnail (default is 30 seconds).
     - The script will generate a contact sheet named `video_name_contact_sheet.jpg` containing the thumbnails.

-## Example
+## Welcome to Instant Video Contact Sheet (IVCS)!

-Welcome to Instant Video Contact Sheet (IVCS)!
 You'll be prompted to select a file:
 Available video files:
 1: example_video.mp4
 Enter the number of the video file to process: 1